-Susan Seaforth Hayes holds a special record with John Clarke (ex-Mickey) and Frances Reid (Alice).
-They are the only three actors to have appeared on "Days" for the five different decades it has been on the air (1960s, 1970s, 1980s, 1990s and 2000s).
-Congratulations to Susan on her 40 years in Salem and to "Days of Our Lives" on its 43rd anniversary!
+Susan Seaforth Hayes holds a special record on "Days of Our Lives."
+She is the only actor to have appeared on "Days" for the six different decades it has been on the air (1960s, 1970s, 1980s, 1990s, 2000s, 2010s).
+Congratulations to Susan on her 45 years in Salem and to "Days of Our Lives" on its 48th anniversary!

 LEFT: The Horton clan in 1975: Bill Hayes (Doug), John